txje/Unicycler/README.md

 <p align="center"><img src="misc/logo.png" alt="Unicycler" width="600" height="210">	</p>

 Unicycler is a hybrid assembly pipeline for bacterial genomes.
-By using both Illumina and PacBio/Nanopore reads, it produces assemblies that are complete and accurate.
+Using both Illumina and PacBio/Nanopore reads, it produces assemblies that are complete and accurate.